Arctic Sea Ice May Vanish Even With Climate Goal

 Credit: NASA/Kathryn Hansen

-"The 2 degrees Celsius target may be insufficient to prevent an ice-free Arctic," James Screen and Daniel Williamson of Exeter University in Britain wrote in the journal Nature Climate Change after a statistical review of ice projections.
+"The 2°C target may be insufficient to prevent an ice-free Arctic," James Screen and Daniel Williamson of Exeter University in Britain wrote in the journal Nature Climate Change after a statistical review of ice projections.

 A 2°C rise would still mean a 39 percent risk that ice will disappear in the Arctic Ocean in summers, they said.
 Ice was virtually certain to survive, however, with just 1.5°C of warming.